 A consistent brand helps increase the overall value of your company by reinforcing your position in the marketplace, attracting better quality customers with higher retention rates and raising the perceived value of your products or services….In contrast, erratic, inconsistent behavior quickly leads to confusion and mistrust.

 3. Consider your brand’s audience, the market, and your competition

 Before you rebrand, do your due diligence.

 Examine what’s hot (and what’s not) in brand fads.
-Be aware of what’s trendy, and make sure if you adopt a trend that makes sense for your company.
+Be aware of what’s trendy, and ensure you adopt a trend that makes sense for your company.

-It’s vital that your new brand be fresh and relevant, but not so of-the-moment that it ends up looking dated too quickly.
+Your new brand image must be fresh and relevant but not so of the moment that it ends up looking dated too quickly.

-Your brand may be one of your most important company assets, but just as valuable are the people that help grow your business every day.
+Your brand may be one of your most important company assets, but just as valuable are the people who help grow your business daily.

 Include voices from across your company: some of the best ideas and most valuable feedback are found in departments you might not expect.

 It’s easier to rally your company behind a rebrand that was a true “team effort.”
 Give your employees a say.
 They will be the faces and voices representing your brand to your customers.